Vaccination and immunity

 This is known as herd immunity

-Some human heath workers prefer the term community immunity
+Some human health workers prefer the term community immunity

 which emphasises the commitment to public well-being, although it is rather a mouthful.